isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 The P1 VIA, Be Gracious@Recess aims to imbue good habits and table etiquette in the canteen.
 Students observe personal hygiene by first washing their hands before taking their meals.
 They return the cutlery, followed by wipe down of the table after eating.
 Then they sanitise their hands and put on their mask.

 Two Gracious Ambassadors are appointed from each P1 class to remind their classmates to be Gracious@Recess.
-Students are encouraged to be responsible in keeping their tables and floor clean.
-A panel of teachers comprising of the Year Head, SH/ Character Development, SH/NESS and teacher-in-charge of P1 VIA will assess the cleanliness of the tables and the floor assigned to each class.
+Students are encouraged to be responsible in keeping their tables and floor clean.&nbsp; A panel of teachers comprising of the Year Head, SH/ Character Development, SH/NESS and teacher-in-charge of P1 VIA will assess the cleanliness of the tables and the floor assigned to each class.
 Certificates for gold or silver awards are issued to reaffirm the students’ effort of BE Gracious@Recess.

 ![](/images/P1%20via.png)